yahoo/proxy-verifier/README.md

       size: 3432
 ```

-Trailer response headers are useful for transmitting additional fields after the message body, providing dynamically generated metadata such as integrity checks or post-processing status.
-Proxy Verifier supports sending and verifying trailer headers, as demonstrated below:
+Trailer response headers are useful for transmitting additional fields after the
+message body, providing dynamically generated metadata such as integrity checks
+or post-processing status.
+Proxy Verifier supports sending and receiving trailer
+headers, as demonstrated below:
 ```YAML
   server-response:
     status: 200
     headers: